alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 I just allocated the object 36db757cdd5ae408ef61dca2406d0d35 of type com/google/common/hash/HashCode$BytesHashCode whose size is 16
 ```

 This is 1016 bytes!!
+Just think about, we calculate a hash number of a short string and check whether the relevant bits are set, and it allocates ~1Kb of data.
 This is A LOT!!
-Just think about, we take a hash (number) of a short string and check whether the bits are set, and it allocates ~1Kb of data.
 You could argue that allocations are cheap.
-Yes, they are, and you most probably won't see an impact in isolated micro-benchmarks, but in production it gets much worse: it can stress the GC, cause slow allocation paths, trigger the GC.
+Yes, they are, and you, most probably, won't see an impact in isolated micro-benchmarks, but in production environment it gets much worse: it can stress the GC, lead to slow allocation paths, trigger the GC.
 TODO

 Anyway, it was fun to review the code.
 Sometimes you can find some nice Easter eggs there.
 For example this one:

 ![The song]({{ site.url }}{{ site.baseurl }}/images/bloom-filter-for-scala/guava-review.png)

-These lines are from [the "O.P.P." song by "Naughty by Nature" group][wiki-opp] which was very popular in the early 1990s.
+These lines are from [the "O.P.P." song by "Naughty by Nature" rap group][wiki-opp] which was very popular in the early 1990s.
+Contact with the developer.
 He's probably in his 50s at the moment (or was it she?).
 (Disturbed should be over by this moment.
 Enjoy [the clip:][youtube-opp])

 ### Twitter's Algebird

 TODO
-It's functional, immutable and monadic and very slooooow!!
+It's functional, immutable, monadic and very slooooow!!
 It supports only `string` as the element type.
-Yeah, string is the universal format, you know, you can store everything there.
+Yeah, string is the universal data format, you can store everything there :grinning:

-It uses Murmur hash. takes 128 bit and splits it to 4 32 bit hashes.
+It uses Murmur hash 3. takes 128 bit and splits it to 4 32 bit hashes.
 It sets bit for each 32 bit number.
 Which is quite disputable solution.

 Going deeper
 What's interesting Twitter's Bloom filter uses `EWAHCompressedBitmap` under the hood which is TODO